DrCuis/How-to-guides/500-MorphAnimation/AnimatedStarPart2.md

 	"Return true for all classes that can be instantiated from the menu" ^ false
 ````
-In this case, we do want to be able to be created via new morph submenu.
+In this case, we _do_ want to be able to be created with a new morph submenu.

 Note that one can supply an #initializedInstance (browse implementors) but
 we don't need to do that, so we won't.